michael-nunez-01/my-first-social-app/README.md

 # Michael's first social app

-Hello everyone, I was given a project to do in 1 week.
+Hello everyone, I was given a React Native Android project to do in 1 week.
 I had to create a social app the following functions, with no limit to creativity.

 - Posting
 - Comment on post